jscianna/Decentland-Directory/docs/decentland.md

 - example: ` "tribus", "l-VX...YRLn" `

-Another key-value with a human readable value related tribus tag will be created ; ` "tribus", "meme-stan" `
+Another key-value with a human-readable value related tribus tag will be created ; ` "tribus", "meme-stan" `

 And if you want to compare it to Reddit, each ` "tribus", "tribus-name" ` key-value pair tag is equivalent to a ` /r/communityName `on Reddit.

 <b>Tribus Ownership Economy</b>

-Before creating a tribus (community), the creator define a minimum held amount of W3G token (temporar symbol in the time of writing) by the user to be eligible to post in that community (being a member); regardless of who's the user, his content, or what he's going to post, there is no way to restrict his right to publish in that tribus other than min. held PST token.
+Before creating a tribus (community), the creator defines a minimum held amount of W3G token (temporary symbol in the time of writing) by the user to be eligible to post in that community (being a member); regardless of who's the user, his content, or what he's going to post, there is no way to restrict his right to publish in that tribus other than min. held PST token.

 Each tribus will represent a <a href="https://community.xyz">CommunityXYZ</a> community.
-Therefore, beside W3G token, each tribus will have its own token that can be used to tip and reward their own members.
+Therefore, besides the W3G token, each tribus will have its own token that can be used to tip and reward their members.

- **Tribus membership is tradable: *buy to join , sell to leave* **
+ **Tribus membership is tradable: *buy to join, sell to leave* **

  <b>Tribus Structure</b>

  Tribus structure will be similar to Merkle Patricia Trie or "Merkle Root" in Ethereum blockchain.

-keywoards:
+keywords:

 - Entry trie: Tribus
 - sub-node: post in a Tribus
-- reply: post's reply(ies)
+- reply: posts reply(ies)

 <h2>3- Registration </h2>